This Day In Writing History

 Some false rumors about Dr. Spock stated that Star Trek creator Gene Roddenberry named the Enterprise's stoic Vulcan science officer Mr. Spock after him, and that one of Dr. Spock's sons committed suicide.
 Neither of these rumors are true.

 In the case of the suicide rumor, it was Dr. Spock's grandson who had committed suicide at the age of 22 after a long battle with schizophrenia.

 Dr. Benjamin Spock died in 1998 at the age of 94.
-A new English language edition of Dr. Spock's Baby & Child Care geared toward readers in India is due for release this year.
+A new English language edition of Dr. Spock's Baby & Child Care geared toward readers in India was released last year.